AIMO commander retires after 29 years of service

 |0

-This work, AIMO commander retires after 29 years of service, by Cheryl Jamieson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AIMO commander retires after 29 years of service, by Misha King, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT